Skin and Nail Problems

 Skin and nail problems like ingrown toenails are caused by a number of things, like poor cutting technique, low quality footwear or abnormal nail shape.
 Your nail starts embedding itself into the skin, and this causes a painful irritation.
 At The Foot Clinic, our first focus is assessing the level of irritation or inflammation, and we have a number of treatments available, to get rid of your skin and nail problems.

 Treatment for ingrown toenails?
-Read Dr Suresh Sivacolundhu's blog article When Do I Need Nail Surgery?
+Read Dr Dillon Radford's blog article When Do I Need Nail Surgery?.

 Heel pain or ankle pain can be caused by a number of things and depending on the underlying cause, treatments will vary.
 Read more about the causes of Heel or Ankle Pain.